 - 3. To check my child(ren)'s homework folder nightly and ensure that homework is completed and returned on time. - 4.
 To encourage my child(ren) to research his or her academic level with deep commitment and enthusiasm for learning. - 5.
-To ensure my payment of a minimum of \$3,000.00 to the Academy Building Fee. - 6.
-To provide a \$250 Volunteer payment (one-time payment if 20 hours of volunteer service is provided annually) SUSPENDED until the 2022-23 school year except for new families. - 7.
+To ensure my payment of a minimum of \$5,000.00 to the Academy Building Fee. - 6.
+To provide a \$250 Volunteer payment (one-time payment if 20 hours of volunteer service is provided annually) - 7.
 To provide necessary funds to cover school supplies - 8.
 To purchase one yearbook annually - 9.
 To ensure all policies are adhered including uniform policy, late pick policy and cell phone policy.